tnebooks/10th-science/content.en/docs/breeding-and-biotechnology/_index.md

 - Identify the steps involved in genetic engineering.
 - Understand the practical applications of DNA fingerprinting.
 - Gain knowledge on gene therapy.
-- Know the importance of stem cells.
+- Know the importance of stem cells technology.

 ## Introduction